AdobeDocs/campaign-standard.en/help/start/using/privacy.md

     >[!NOTE]
     >
     >As for all Adobe products, Campaign collects information about app and website users.
-See the [Adobe Privacy Policy](https://www.adobe.com/privacy/policy.html).
+For more on this, see the [Adobe Privacy Policy](https://www.adobe.com/privacy/policy.html).

 * **How Adobe Experience Cloud is used to collect information**